Cultural Travel ideasCultural Travel ideas

 A Relaxing Day at the Spa

-And if it’s raining cats and dogs?!
+And what if it’s raining cats and dogs?!
 Well, then, the best choice might be to take care of yourself, maybe hiding in one of the many wellness centers of Emilia Romagna.

 You have nothing left but to choose and leave behind the greyishness of the sky jumping in the blue thermal waters of our region.